 Will the European project be strengthened or weakened in 2019?
-Will European Union (EU) Member States decide to favour a sovereigntist or integrationist approach?
-What impact will it have for European governance, and unfinished reforms of the eurozone?
-What are the lessons learnt for Slovakia from the adoption of single currency?
+Will the European Union (EU) Member States decide to favour a sovereigntist or integrationist approach?
+What impact will it have on European governance and unfinished reforms of the eurozone?
+What are the lessons learnt for Slovakia from the adoption of the single currency?
 How to keep the momentum of a good image for the euro in Slovakia?
 How can Slovakia contribute to fixing the eurozone’s institutional flaws and thus ensuring the euro’s long-term viability?

 First was “HOPES and DREAMS: What to expect from the European Parliamentary (EP) elections?” a 100% female panel held in English and focused on the upcoming elections of representatives to the EP.
 The participants were interested in the composition of the new EP, and the impact of Brexit on the EP seats.
 The participants found particularly interesting the discussion about the situation in Slovakia.
 The speakers included: Zuzana Podracká, Future of Europe Stream Lead, GLOBSEC; Martina Šinkovičová, PhD., Head of GLOBSEC Academy Centre; and Kinga Brudzinska, PhD., Senior Researcher, GLOBSEC Policy Institute.